-19. Medals.-To be worn on the Cloth Tunic and on Service Dress clothing (Blue, Khaki or Khaki Drill) when the latter is worn as Review Order, or when walking out on Sundays.
+19. Medals.-To be worn on the Cloth Tunic and on Service Dress clothing (Blue, Khaki or Khaki Drill) when the latter is worn as Review Order or when walking out on Sundays or landing with Church parties.
 Medals will be worn in the order laid down in K.R. & A.I., Art.
-167, suspended from a single bar.
-The bar will be attached by threading through small eyelet holes worked on the garment.
+171 (9) suspended from a single bar.
+The bar will be attached by threading through small eyelet holes pierced in the Cloth Tunic.
+Blue Serge Tunic and Service Dress Jacket and eyelet holes worked in the Khaki Drill Tunic.
 The position of the bar containing the medals will be:-

-Cloth Tunic.-Upper edge of bar to be midway between 1st and 2nd buttons of Tunic, the inner edge of the senior decoration or medal commencing one inch down from the line of the ends of the button holes.
+Cloth Tunic.-Upper edge of bar to be midway between 1st and 2nd buttons of Tunic, the inner edge of the senior decoration or medal commencing one inch inwards from the line of the ends of the button holes.